SthembisoMkansi/SthembisoMkansi/README.md

-- 👋 Hi, I’m @Sthembiso Mkansi
+- 👋 Hi, I’m Sthembiso Mkansi
 - 👀 I’m interested in Data Analysis, BA and Fullstack Development
 - 🌱 I’m currently learning System Development
-- 💞️ I’m looking to collaborate on any project of analytical, professional and development.
+- 💞️ I’m looking to collaborate on any project of analytical, data and development.
 - 📫 How to reach me mkansi.sthembiso@gmail.com or go through my [LinkedIn](https://www.linkedin.com/in/sthembiso-mkansi) profile

 <!---